 Get their feedback

 At the end of the day, in order for you to understand why your candidates are staying (or leaving) you need to get their feedback.
 There are several ways you can do this.
 Think about surveys (for those who are willing to spend the time), or incorporating a review system that lets them give you feedback on their assignments.

-We’d love to show you how having an app can help your staffing agency attract and retain workers.
+We’d love to show you how having an app can help your staffing agency with your candidate engagement strategies.